-SCRCD and the local NRCS field office worked in partnership to assist BSB Ranch LLC and other farmers in their district to obtain the funding, tools, and technical assistance necessary for successfully addressing runoff from irrigated cropland that might have been contributing to the 303(d) listing.
+SCRCD and the local NRCS field office worked together to assist BSB Ranch LLC and other farmers in their district to obtain the funding, tools and technical assistance necessary for successfully addressing runoff from irrigated cropland contributing to the 303(d) listing.

 These BMP installations by irrigated cropland farmers like the Bains Brothers resulted in a significant reduction of Diazinon concentrations in the Feather River Watershed.
 In 2010, the U.S. Environmental Protection Agency–as recommended by the California State Water Resources Control Board–removed 79 river miles along the Lower Feather River from the 303(d) list as impared for beneficial uses due to Diazinon.